Why Most Startup Products Never Become Real Businesses

 AI Is Added Because of Market Pressure

-Many products introduce AI simply because competitors do.
+A lot of products introduce AI simply because competitors are doing it.

-The feature is added before its value is clearly defined.
+The feature gets implemented before its actual value is properly defined.

 • adoption remains low